 Ashamed of being a chameleon?
 Don’t let this escape your notice. #1: The Character of a Chameleon is one of…

 • Their eyes move independently and can rotate 360 degrees. • Their eyes can also see two directions at once. • They have very sharp vision with excellent depth perception which allows them to easily target prey (insects) even up to 20 feet away.

 If you are a “chameleon”, you have been given excellent observation skills.
 You are able to see things that others cannot.
 Your brain is able to process an inordinate amount of information through your heightened visual perception.

 Observation is a valuable tool in many areas of life:

-- Observation allows a wife to ascertain what her husband wants and needs from her…she takes careful note of all his desires and add them to her mental “to-do” list.
+Observation allows a wife to ascertain what her husband wants and needs from her…she takes careful note of all his desires and adds them to her mental “to-do” list.

-- Observation allows a mother to identify her child’s nature…she learns how to reach him in the way best suited to his individual personality traits.
+Observation allows a mother to identify her child’s nature…she learns how she might reach him in the way best suited to his individual personality traits.

 Observation is a key element to our Christian faith.
 The Lord says this in regard to people who don’t observe: